 - Allow to cool and store the pickle in clean, sterilized glass bottles.

 - The Nurukku Manga Achar is ready.
-Serve as a side dish in Sadhya meals or your favorite meals.
+Serve as a side dish in Sadya meals or any of your favorite meals.